prajaysingh/my-first-python-project/README.md

 # my-first-python-project
-Add user input into txt file in store in csv format.
-Display the result in bar graph using turtle library
+The user inputs the details of their favourite movies (movie name, genre and rating) The result is stored in comma separated format in a text file The text file is used to show the bar graph drawn using turtle library